- What Is Hypoglycemia in Pregnancy?

 1. Reactive Hypoglycemia

-In reactive hypoglycemia in pregnancy, the levels of blood sugar tend to fall rapidly within the first couple of hours after you have had a meal.
+In reactive hypoglycemia, the levels of blood sugar tend to fall rapidly within the first couple of hours after you have had a meal.
 This type of hypoglycemia is more common in diabetics but is also observed in people without the condition.

 2. Fasting Hypoglycemia